basslesson01/F2FBulkBuylist/README.md

 # TO DO
 Finish addToCart
-- Try to find correct label elements for foil types
+- Foil WebElement is still stale whenever assigning it to a variable.